 Most people realize that spaying and neutering pets prevents unwanted litters.
 But did you know that spay and neuter also eliminates many causes of premature death in pets?

-If you spay your pet, they cannot get uterine infections or tumors which kill around 50% of the dogs and 90% of cats diagnosed.
+If you spay your pet, they cannot get infections of the uterus (pyometra) or cancers which kill around 50% of the dogs and 90% of cats diagnosed.
 The risk of breast tumors is greatly reduced as well.

 When I was young and stupid (20 years ago), my cat got pregnant.
 She gave birth to a dead kitten that got stuck in the birth canal.
 I rushed her to the vet.
 In turn, she had a uterine infection so bad they had to do an emergency and seriously risky spay operation that I’m lucky she survived.
 You think it won’t happen to you, but it most definitely can.